COVID-19 pandemic in the Philippines: Lockdowns

 The government has implemented varying levels of lockdown and/or stay-at-home orders across all the country's local government units (LGUs) characterized as "community quarantines".
 The strictest of these measures is designated as enhanced community quarantine (ECQ).
 Restrictions were imposed on various aspects of society such as mass public transportation, mass gathering, and operation of businesses.

 In September 2021 the alert level system (ALS) was introduced by the government with pilot implementation of the system in Metro Manila beginning on September 16, 2021.
 The ALS is intended to replace the old quarantine system, which still remains in use outside Metro Manila pending the nationwide adoption of the ALS.
 Measures in a certain area will depend on the prevailing alert level.
-The ALS has five tiers with alert level 1 being the most lenient and alert level 5 being the most stringent.
+The ALS has five tiers, with Alert Level 1 being the most lenient and Alert Level 5 being the most stringent.
 The coverage of the ALS was expanded to include LGUs in Calabarzon, Central Visayas, and Davao regions on October 20, 2021.
-By November 22, the ALS was already adopted for all LGUs.
+By November 22, the ALS was already adopted by all LGUs.